OSGeo/grass/doc/howto_release.md

 git show
 ```

-Push the tag to the upstream repo:
+Push the commit to the upstream repo:

 ```bash
 git push upstream